yunusgungor/DeepResearchAgent/README.md

 ```

 ### 3. About calling for sub agents
 I’ve found that both OpenAI and Google models are strictly trained for function calling, which means they no longer use JSON outputs to invoke sub-agents.
 Therefore, I recommend using Claude-3.7-Sonnet as the planning agent whenever possible.
 This issue has been fixed.
+The planning agent can now call the sub-agents directly, so you can use gpt-4.1 or gemini-2.5-pro as the planning agent.